Pedro Teixeira

 First arriving in Brazil on 1607, Teixeira participated in Portugal's campaign against French Maranhão, he fought in the Battle of Guaxenduba and distinguished himself commanding either the fort of Natividade or Santa Maria.

 Because of Teixeira and other Portuguese who pushed into the depths of the Amazon, Portugal was able to obtain far more of South America from their Spanish competitors than the Treaty of Tordesillas had granted in 1494.
 Teixeira's expedition became the first simultaneously to travel up and down the Amazon River.
 He was called by the Indian natives Curiua-Catu, meaning The Good and Friendly White Man.

+Asia

+Pedro Teixeira, travelled extensively in Asia, and wrote an account of his travels: Narrative of my Journey from India to Italy.
+He was in Malacca in 1600.
+He was then in Baghdad in 1604, where he gives an account of the new Ottoman Empire governor Hadim Yusuf Pasha."